-Dr. Béchard graduated M.D.,C.M. from Queens University in 1888.
+Dr. Béchard graduated M.D.,C.M. from Queen’s University in 1888.
 He joined the College of Physicians and Surgeons on the 8th of May, 1888.
-After completing medical school he practiced medicine in Kent County.
+After completing medical school he practiced medicine in Chatham-Kent.

 Dr. Béchard married Eugenie “Delina” Desjardins on the 24th of January, 1888 in Stoney Point.
 At the time of his marriage, he listed Pain Court as his residence.
 Mrs. Béchard was born in Tilbury West Twp (Essex County) on the 3rd of February 1871, the daughter of Henry Desjardins and the former Caroline Saucier.
 Mrs. Béchard’s father was a dry goods merchant and the Post Master in Stoney Point (Essex County).
 Mrs. Béchard had a younger brother named Edward.